MagikEyeJp/SensorEvalGui/README.md

 The resulting `x_dense` and `y_pred` arrays can be plotted to visualize the smoothed SNR curve, while `upper` and `lower` provide the confidence bounds.
+Parameters for the fitting routine can be tuned via the `processing.snr_fit` section in `config.yaml`.

 ##🔮 Planned Features